Utkrishna/Library-Management-System/README.md

 The Library Management System is a web-based application designed to manage library operations efficiently.
 It enables users to perform various tasks such as book management, member registration, and transaction tracking.
 The system is built using Spring, Hibernate, MySQL, HTML, CSS, and JavaScript to provide a seamless and interactive user experience.

 🚀 Features
-✅ User Management – Register, login, and manage users with different roles (Admin, Librarian, Member).
-✅ Book Management – Add, update, delete, and search books.
+✅ Book Management – Add, update, delete.
 ✅ Borrow & Return Books – Track book lending and return dates.
 ✅ Fine Calculation – Automatically calculate fines for late returns.
 ✅ Dashboard – Overview of total books, issued books, and registered members.